autoplot/documentation/javadoc/org/das2/util/filesystem/SubFileSystem.md

+# org.das2.util.filesystem.SubFileSystem

-# org.das2.util.filesystem.SubFileSystempresent part of a filesystem as a filesystem.
+present part of a filesystem as a filesystem.

 ***
 <a name="getFileObject"></a>
 # getFileObject